Alex Hartley (cricketer): Domestic career

-Hartley made her county debut in 2008, at the age of 14, for Lancashire against Somerset, taking 1/26 from 10 overs in a 4 run victory.
+Hartley made her county debut in 2008, at the age of 14, for Lancashire against Somerset, taking 1/26 from 10 overs in a 4-'run victory.
 The following season, she was Lancashire's joint-leading wicket-taker in the County Championship, with 9 wickets at an average of 24.33.
 Her performances led to her being selected for the England Under-17s side that played in the Women's Development Tournament in South Africa in April 2010.

-Hartley was a consistent performer for Lancashire over subsequent seasons: in the 2010 Women's County Championship, she took 19 wickets at an average of 12.47, including her List A best bowling figures of 6/23, taken against Scotland.
+Hartley was a consistent performer for Lancashire over subsequent seasons: in the 2010 Women's County Championship, she took 19 wickets at an average of 12.47, including her List A best bowling figures of 6/23, against Scotland.
 She was also Lancashire's leading wicket-taker in the 2010 Women's Twenty20 Cup and the side's joint-leading wicket-taker in the 2011 Women's County Championship.
-Hartley was at the time part of both the Lancashire Academy and England Academy, but a loss of form around 2012 led to her being dropped from both academies, especially due to her batting and fielding.
+Hartley was at the time part of both the Lancashire Academy and England Academy, but a loss of form around 2012 saw her dropped from both academies, especially due to her batting and fielding.
 She also appeared in the 2012 Super Fours for Rubies, and took 2/28 from 10 overs in a match against Sapphires.

-In 2013, Hartley moved to Middlesex in order to play Division 1 Championship cricket (with Lancashire at the time playing in Division 2).
-In her first season with her new side, she took 7 wickets in the County Championship at an average of 38.28.
+In 2013, Hartley moved to Middlesex to play Division 1 Championship cricket (with Lancashire at the time playing in Division 2).
+In the first season with her new side, she took 7 wickets in the County Championship at an average of 38.28.
 The following season, she was the side's leading wicket-taker in the Championship, with 9 wickets at an average of 17.66.
 In 2015, she achieved her Twenty20 best bowling figures, taking 4/14 against Berkshire.

 In 2016, Hartley was named in the Surrey Stars squad for the inaugural Women's Cricket Super League, as one of the side's three designated England Women's Academy players.
 She was the side's leading wicket-taker that season (and joint-fourth overall), with 8 wickets at an average of 13.75.
 She was again part of the side for the following season, helping the Stars reach the semi-final and taking 9 wickets at an average of 19.22.

 In 2017, Hartley returned to Lancashire, playing three matches for the side prior to the 2017 World Cup.
 That season, the side would go on to win the double of both the County Championship and the Twenty20 Cup.
-The following season, Hartley was the side's leading wicket-taker in the County Championship, with 10 wickets at an average of 17.90, and in 2019 she helped the side to a 2nd place finish in the Championship.
+The following season, Hartley was the side's leading wicket-taker in the County Championship, with 10 wickets at an average of 17.90, and in 2019 helped the side to a second place finish in the Championship.
 In 2018, reflecting her move to Lancashire in county cricket, she joined Lancashire Thunder for the 2018 Women's Cricket Super League.
 She took 10 wickets for the side at an average of 28.20 that season, and 6 wickets at an average of 43.33 the following season.